Code-Institute-Submissions/MikeR94-CI-Project-Portfolio-2/README.md

 ## Design Prototype

 The very first design prototype was created using [Balsamiq](https://balsamiq.com/).
 I only designed the very bare minimum using this program so that I could have a basic idea of what I wanted to achieve without having to worry about the colour theme, font style, button styles, icons and much more.
-When I had the basic fundamentals I then moved to [Figma](https://www.figma.com/) to further develop my idea.
+When I had the basic fundamentals I then moved to [Figma](https://www.figma.com/) to further develop my idea.<br /><br />

 ![Balsamiq Start Prototype](assets/images/readme-images/balsamiq-start-prototype.png)